 What to see at the Florence Nightingale Museum

 The museum also has a programme of temporary exhibitions.
-Currently, there is an exhibition about the Nightingale Training School for nurses that opened in 1860.
-Previous exhibitions have focused on Mary Seacole, another nurse who worked at the front lines during the Crimean War, and the museum has even hosted an exhibition about facial hair during the Victorian era.
+Previous exhibitions have included an exhibition about the Nightingale Training School for nurses that opened in 1860, an exhibition focused on Mary Seacole, another nurse who worked at the front lines during the Crimean War, and the museum has even hosted an exhibition about facial hair during the Victorian era.

 Visiting the Florence Nightingale Museum